wdpypere/documentation/docs/components/chkconfig.md

 - `/software/components/chkconfig/service/<service>/off : string ("[0-7]*")`
 - `/software/components/chkconfig/service/<service>/on : string ("[0-7]*")`

-    Sets the service <service> on/off on specified run levels.
+    Sets the service &lt;service> on/off on specified run levels.
 The run levels are specified as string of numbers, the same way as with `chkconfig`-command.
 If the string is empty, system default is taken (see `man chkconfig(8)` for exact details).